 You also need to make sure that your shared hosting provider has properly software in place (for example CageFS, chroot, SuExec, etc) to isolate each hosting account from one another.
 This used to be a major issue with shared hosting but recent years many hosting providers have deployed advanced software to isolate the accounts in the same server properly.

-All the companies in my Recommended Magento Hosting list has proper isolation in place for their hosting accounts so cross contamination will not occur.
+All the companies in my Best Magento Hosting list has proper isolation in place for their hosting accounts so cross contamination will not occur.